-I find that in the six months after subsidy availability ended, neighborhoods previously treated with the subsidies were 86% more likely to have any households use the platform to request a mechanized desludging.
-At eighteen months post-experiment, treated neighborhoods remained 64% more likely to have any households using the platform.
-Treated neighborhoods had 146% more service requests than non-treated neighborhoods in the first six months post-experiment, and 119% more service requests eighteen months postexperiment.
-Beyond eighteen months post-experiment, increased adoption in treated areas faded to be statistically indistinguishable from zero.
-Prices offered to households in treated neighborhoods did not differ systematically from those offered in non-treated neighborhoods during this period, suggesting prices were not driving increased long-run adoption.
-Instead, past exposure to short-run subsidies may have introduced households to the convenience of the platform, reducing search costs and providing a useful outside option when bargaining for mechanized desludging services outside the platform.
-The decline in treatment effects over time suggests that gains in adoption may not persist indefinitely absent additional intervention or advertising.
+Second, I explore the short-run dynamics of platform use after the LS subsidies were no longer available.
+I find that in the six months after subsidy availability ended, neighborhoods previously treated were 86% more likely to have any households use the platform to request a mechanized desludging.
+By eighteen months after the LS subsidies, treated neighborhoods remained 64% more likely to have any households using the platform.
+Beyond eighteen months after the LS subsidies, adoption in treated neighborhoods faded to be statistically indistinguishable from non-treated neighborhoods.
+The decline in treatment effects over time suggests that changes in consumer choices may not persist indefinitely absent additional intervention or advertising.